lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 * rerun with a different number of factors (recall Lewis and Neville [-@lewis_construction_2015] ran models with 2, 3, 4, and 5 factors)
 * conduct more diagnostics tests
   + reproduced correlation matrix
-  + the difference between the reproduced correlation matrix and the correlation matrix in the data
+  + the difference between the reproduced correlation matrix and the correlation matrix from the data

 The *factor.model()* function in *psych* produces the *reproduced correlation matrix* by using the *loadings* in our extracted object.
 Conceptually, this matrix is the correlations that should be produced if we did not have the raw data but we only had the factor loadings.